Notelaea ligustrina

-Notelaea ligustrina, known as the privet mock olive, native olive, doral or silkwood, is a plant in the olive family, found in south eastern Australia.
+Notelaea ligustrina, known as the privet mock olive, native olive, doral or silkwood, is a plant in the olive family, found in southeastern Australia.
 It is known to grow in and near rainforests south of Monga National Park in New South Wales, and into Victoria and the island state of Tasmania.
 The specific epithet ligustrina refers to the Privet, which it resembles.